cfal/emacs-pool/README.md

 - `client.js`: Asks the server for a shiny new emacs daemon, and then runs `emacsclient` for you.

 By default, the server will destroy used daemons after the client disconnects and start a new one.
-See `opts.js` for now to change this behavior.
+See the `--no-single-use` flag to change this behavior.

 ## Requirements